stephanietam/CS125-WhatsMyAllergy/README.md

 - A class that contains AsyncTask functions which calls the AccuWeather APIs and updates the home page UI with forecasts.

 CalendarPage
+- A class where users can log their symptoms for the selected date (default current day) in the calendar.

 Day
 - A class that contains properties regarding the date and the pollen that occurs on this day.